Lenovo Vibe P1

 Lenovo Vibe P1 (stylized as Lenovo VIBE P1) is an Android smartphone manufactured by Lenovo.
 The Vibe P1 was announced on 2 September 2015 at IFA 2015.
 It was launched in October 2015 for US$249.
-It is available in Silver, Platinum and Graphite Grey and Gold (only available in PRC) colour variants.
+It was available in Silver, Platinum and Graphite Grey and Gold (only available in China) colour variants.

 Specifications

-The Vibe P1 sports a 5.5-inch Full HD IPS LCD display with 1920 x 1080 pixels resolution and 401 ppi pixel density.
+The Vibe P1 sports a 5.5-inch Full HD IPS LCD display with 1920 × 1080 pixels resolution and 401 ppi pixel density.
 It is powered by Qualcomm Snapdragon 615 SoC that has a 1.5 GHz 64-bit octa-core CPU and Adreno 405 GPU, and is paired with 2 GB RAM.
 It includes 32 GB of internal storage which can be further expanded up to 128 GB by using a microSD card.
 It is equipped with a 13 MP rear camera along with a 5 MP front-facing camera.

 The Vibe P1 comes with a 5000 mAh battery, one of the highest-capacity batteries in its class at the time of release.
-In addition to a physical power saver switch which instantly extends battery life, the Vibe P1 comes with a 24W quick charge function that can rapidly charge the phone battery.
+In addition to a physical power saver switch which instantly extends battery life, the Vibe P1 comes with a 24 W quick charge function that can rapidly charge the phone battery.
 It also has a OTG (On-The-Go) charging feature that enables it to charge other devices.